fauconnier/AMI/README.md

 * By default, the maximization of the objective function is done until convergence.

 * The `y` vector must be a factor vector.

-* It is possible to normalize by scaling data between 0 and 1 (see `normalize` arg).